mike-albano/frame-randomizer/README.md

 1. sudo /opt/local/bin/python2.7 association-randomizer.py

 2. what 20MHz channel would you like to capture on?
 (1, 36, 40, 44, etc.) > 36
-	Now associate to AP, then press Ctrl+C to stop capturing (after associating) Capturing on 'Wi-Fi'

-3. Set AP to channel 36, and associate with client.
-Once connected: Ctrl-c to stop capture.
+        Set AP to channel 36, and associate with client.
+Once connected: Ctrl-c to stop capture (after associating) Capturing on 'Wi-Fi'

 	^CYou pressed Ctrl+c to stop capturing...
 	Saved pcap as /tmp/capture_chan36.pcap
 	Would you like to capture on another channel? (y/n)> y what 20MHz channel would you like to capture on?
 (1, 36, 40, 44, etc.) > 40
-**now associate to AP, then press Ctrl+C to stop capturing (after associating)**
-        Capturing on 'Wi-Fi'
+        Set AP to channel 40, and associate with client.
+Once connected: Ctrl-c to stop capture (after associating) Capturing on 'Wi-Fi'

+	^CYou pressed Ctrl+c to stop capturing...

 4. Start capturing on channel 40, then set AP to channel 40...Client should associate automatically.
 Once connected:
 	Ctrl-c to stop capture.